How to prove pain and suffering in a personal injury case in NC

 Pain and suffering compensation aims to address the victim's:

-Physical Pain: Pain directly related to injuries, such as chronic discomfort or restricted movement.Emotional Distress: Psychological impacts like anxiety, depression, or PTSD resulting from the accident.Loss of Enjoyment: The inability to participate in previously enjoyed activities or hobbies.
+Physical Pain: Pain directly related to injuries, such as chronic discomfort or restricted movement.Emotional Distress: Psychological impacts like anxiety, depression, or PTSD resulting from the accident.Loss of Enjoyment: The inability to participate in previously enjoyed activities or hobbies and sports.

 Steps to Prove Pain and Suffering